nauam/Courses/docs/administration/security/key-storage.md

-# QW Control Key Storage
+# Rundeck Key Storage

-This document describes the QW Control Key Storage mechanism for a developer to implement a secure data flow of sensitive private key data that can be used for sessions via a QW Control Node Executor.
+This document describes the Rundeck Key Storage mechanism for a developer to implement a secure data flow of sensitive private key data that can be used for sessions via a Rundeck Node Executor.

 The default structure or hierarchy used for organizing Keys is by project.
 Keys organized by project allow access to be isolated from other contexts at the System level.